Sale Creek, Tennessee

-Sale Creek is a beautiful unincorporated community and census-designated place (CDP) in northern Hamilton County, Tennessee, United States.
+Sale Creek is an unincorporated community and census-designated place (CDP) in northern Hamilton County, Tennessee, United States.
 It is located along U.S. Route 27 between Chattanooga and Dayton, Tennessee.

 Sale Creek's population was 2,901 as of the 2020 census.
 Sale Creek is home to Sale Creek Middle/High School.
 A local curiosity, the reportedly "haunted" Shipley Hollow Road, supposedly home to a Sasquatch-like creature, is in Sale Creek.